Tampa Wrongful Death Attorney

-Lawsuits involving wrongful death are very different from other types of claims in that the Plaintiff in the lawsuit must be the Personal Representative of the decedent’s estate.
-Each state has wrongful death statutes which establish the procedures for filing a wrongful death lawsuit and also outline who may sue for certain types of legal damages.
+Lawsuits involving negligent death are very different from other types of claims in that the Plaintiff in the lawsuit must be the Personal Representative of the decedent’s estate.
+Each state has statutes which establish the procedures for filing a wrongful death lawsuit and also outline who may sue for certain types of legal damages.
 Under the Florida Wrongful Death Act, only a Personal Representative can initiate the lawsuit to recover benefits for the decedent's survivors.
 Additionally, the Florida Wrongful Death Act specifically defines who qualifies as a survivor to recover benefits, and there are numerous exclusions and complicating factors.

 The purpose of a wrongful death lawsuit is to obviously compensate surviving family members who have lost financial and emotional support and services due to their loved one’s death.
 Determining the amount of damages involves many variables and generally requires expert testimony of economists.
 Compensation may include awards for loss of companionship and protection, loss of support and services, mental pain and suffering, loss of the decedent’s income and future wages, medical expenses, and funeral expenses.

 The lawyers at Alley, Clark & Greiwe have over three decades of experience handling wrongful death lawsuits.
 Because these claims usually involve a considerable amount of damages, it is important to retain an attorney who has a track record of successfully litigating these types of lawsuits.